msleal/amspy/README.md

 ### Sample Movie clip in examples/assets folder:
-movie.mp4 is a clip from "Tears of Steel" courtesy of (CC) Blender Foundation | mango.blender.org
+The video file in \examples\analytics\assets\movie.mp4 is a clip from "Tears of Steel" courtesy of (CC) Blender Foundation | mango.blender.org